Zdravko Karadachki

-Zdravko Karadachki (born June 21, 1993) is a Bulgarian footballer who plays for ES La Rochelle.
+Zdravko Karadachki (born 21 June 1993) is a Bulgarian professional footballer who plays as a defender for Septemvri Simitli.

-Playing career
+Career

-Karadachki began playing in 2010 with FC Septemvri Simitli in the Second Professional Football League.
-In 2013, he was loaned to OFC Pirin Blagoevgrad.
+Karadachki began playing in 2010 with Septemvri Simitli in the Second Professional Football League.
+In 2013, he was loaned to Pirin Blagoevgrad.
 In 2016, he played abroad in the Canadian Soccer League with Scarborough SC.
-After two seasons with Scarborough he played in the Scottish League Two with Edinburgh City F.C.
-In 2018, he was transferred to Alloa Athletic F.C. in the Scottish Championship.
+After two seasons with Scarborough, he played in the Scottish League Two with Edinburgh City In 2018, he was transferred to Alloa Athletic in the Scottish Championship.

-At the conclusion of the season he departed from Alloa Athletic.
+After the conclusion of the season, he departed from Alloa Athletic.
 Shortly after returned to Septemvri Simitli to play in the Bulgarian Third League.
 In 2020, he assisted Septemvri Simitli in securing promotion to the Second Professional Football League.
 He signed a contract with Vendée Fontenay Foot in 2021 to play in the Championnat National 3.
 Karadachki resumed playing in France by signing with ES La Rochelle in the western side of France in 2022.

+In the summer of 2023, he returned to his native Bulgaria to play with Vihren Sandanski.
+In 2024, he returned to his former club Septemvri Simitli.